End-to-End Intelligence Gathering Part 1: Sources and Methods

-Controlling borders is vital to every country’s national interest, from managing immigration to preventing drug smuggling, human trafficking, and terrorism.
-The seemingly simple answer of physical barriers
+Controlling borders is vital to every country’s national interest, from managing immigration to preventing drug smuggling, human trafficking, and terrorism – but physical barriers are no longer enough.

 Preventing illicit trafficking is a daunting task for border security agencies.
 AI-powered Computer Vision and location intelligence enhance security, reduce costs, and close surveillance gaps.